Scan date : 18/05/2024 09:24

 current affairs (general)

-engPrayer for the DayA spiritual comment and prayer to start the day with Rabbi Jonathan Wittenberg.
+engPrayer for the DayA reflection and prayer to start the day with George Craig, a Methodist local preacher in Cardiff.

 current affairs (general)